SteveDunn/Vogen/README.md

 * int
 * long
 * short
+* byte

 * float (Single)
 * decimal
 * double

+* DateTime
+* DateTimeOffset
 * Guid

+* bool

-For other types, a generic type conversion and serialisers are applied.
+For other types, a generic type conversion and serialiser is applied.
 If you are supplying your own converters for type conversion and serialization, then specify `None` for converters and decorate your type with attributes for your own types, e.g.

 ```csharp
 [ValueObject(typeof(SpecialPrimitive), conversions: Conversions.None)]